Kingston council votes to delay encampment eviction until March | CBC News

 Mental health, addictions crisis

-Councillors later voted unanimously in favour of a motion from Paterson to declare a mental health and addictions crisis and called for the province to immediately invest in treatment and rehabilitation services in the city.
+Councillors later voted unanimously in favour of a last-minute motion from Paterson to declare a mental health and addictions crisis and call for the province to immediately invest in treatment and rehabilitation services in the city.

 Sero explained life in the encampment is "rough" at times, showing a jagged scar on his cheek said to be from a stabbing attack last month.

-Still, he said the people living in the tents and other shelters have become a "big family," and he called access to the care hub critical as a place to warm up and get something to eat.
+Still, he said the people living in the tents and other shelters have become a "big family" and called access to the care hub critical as a place to warm up and get something to eat.

 Despite more than 60 new drop-in and shelter beds opening up in the city, Sero said he doesn't plan to try for one, noting he has a girlfriend and dog and isn't willing to give up living with either.